suri-codes/TARS/README.md

 ## About The Project

 [![TARS Tui][product-screenshot]](https://suri.codes/TARS_DEMO.png)

-    For my first piece of highly personalized software that solves highly personalized problems, I decided to make some software that would help me keep track of short-term and longterm goals while also being quick and easy to use!
+I've been thining about writing highly personal solutions that solve my problems exactly rather than being satisfied by off-the-shelf tools.
+I'm the kind of person to work on 5 different things at the same time, and keeping track of what I'm trying to do with each project while also balancing school assignments is a chore.
+So, I decided to make some software that would help me keep track of short-term and longterm goals while also being quick and easy to use!

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 This project only requires rust, preferably the latest release.